Honky Tonk Heroes (Conway Twitty and Loretta Lynn album)

 Honky Tonk Heroes is the eighth collaborative studio album by Conway Twitty and Loretta Lynn.
 It was released on June 26, 1978, by MCA Records.

 Critical reception

 Billboards review of the album in the July 8, 1978 issue said, "Twitty and Lynn release their annual duet LP that includes some of the couple's latest singles, plus some new numbers that fans will hear for the first time.
 Instrumentation is straight country—with a bouncy, prominent bass line, frequent burst of harmonica and a surplus of guitar: lead, bass, rhythm, and steel.
 Similar talents and philosophies make for a comfortable pairing for Lynn and Twitty, both on stage and on record."
-The review noted "Ive Already Loved You in My Mind", "How High Can You Build a Fire", "You're the Reason Our Kids Are Ugly", "We've Made It Legal", and "Live It Up" as the best cuts on the album, with a note to album dealers to "expect sales to be consistently strong."
+The review noted "I've Already Loved You in My Mind", "How High Can You Build a Fire", "You're the Reason Our Kids Are Ugly", "We've Made It Legal", and "Live It Up" as the best cuts on the album, with a note to album dealers to "expect sales to be consistently strong."